MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-15-Radio-Frequency-Devices/subpart-E-Unlicensed-National-Information-Infrastructure-Devices/section-15.407.md

 (e) Within the 5.725-5.85 GHz band, the minimum 6 dB bandwidth of U-NII devices shall be at least 500 kHz.

-(f) U-NII devices are subject to the radio frequency radiation exposure requirements specified in § 1.1307(b), § 2.1091 and § 2.1093 of this chapter, as appropriate.
+(f) Radio frequency devices operating under the provisions of this part are subject to the radio frequency radiation exposure requirements specified in §§ 1.1307(b), 1.1310, 2.1091, and 2.1093 of this chapter, as appropriate.
 All equipment shall be considered to operate in a “general population/uncontrolled” environment.
-Applications for equipment authorization of devices operating under this section must contain a statement confirming compliance with these requirements for both fundamental emissions and unwanted emissions.
+Applications for equipment authorization of mobile or portable devices operating under this section must contain a statement confirming compliance with these requirements.
 Technical information showing the basis for this statement must be submitted to the Commission upon request.

 (g) Manufacturers of U-NII devices are responsible for ensuring frequency stability such that an emission is maintained within the band of operation under all conditions of normal operation as specified in the users manual.